Introduction

 Effectiveness of a BMS in Extending Battery Life

-A well-designed BMS can significantly extend battery lifespan.
+A well-designed BMS can significantly extend battery's lifespan.
 While the exact degree of improvement varies depending on the battery's chemistry and usage patterns, studies suggest the following potential benefits:

-Calendar Life Extension: A BMS can reduce side reactions and maintain the battery in a healthier state during storage, potentially slowing calendar aging.
+Calendar Life Extension: A BMS can reduce side reactions and maintain the battery in a healthier state during storage, potentially slowing calendar ageing.

 Cycle Life Increase: By optimizing charging, discharging, and balancing cells, a BMS can significantly increase the number of cycles a battery can endure before reaching capacity fades.